Brackets in the Pontryagin algebras of manifolds: Introduction

 which turns out to be a Gerstenhaber bibracket.
-The condition that $\mathbb F$ is a field is needed only in the K\" unneth theorem; most of our exposition is therefore given over an arbitrary commutative ring.

-Replacing loops based at $\star$ with paths in $M$ connecting any points of $\partial M$, we obtain a notion of a \emph{path homology category} of $M$.
-The intersection bibracket in the {Pontryagin} algebra and the induced Gerstenhaber brackets in representation algebras naturally extend to this wider framework.
+The assumption that the ground ring is a field is used only in the K\" unneth theorem; most of the exposition is therefore given over an arbitrary commutative ring.
+Moreover, our constructions can be generalized by replacing loops based at~$\star $ with paths in~$M$ having both endpoints in $\partial M$.
+This leads us to a notion of a \emph{path homology category} of $M$ and an extension of the intersection bibracket to this category.

-Given a smooth connected oriented manifold $W$ without boundary, we can remove the interior of a smooth closed ball in~$W$ and apply our constructions to the resulting manifold with spherical boundary.
-The (isomorphism class of the) intersection bibracket in its {Pontryagin} algebra and the induced Gerstenhaber brackets are invariants of~$W$.
-Under additional assumptions on~$W$, we also obtain a so-called $H_0$-Poisson structure \cite{Cb} on the {Pontryagin} algebra of~$W$ itself.
+Given a smooth oriented manifold $W$ with $\partial W= \varnothing $, we can remove a small open ball from~$W$ and obtain thus a manifold with boundary.
+The intersection bibracket in its {Pontryagin} algebra and the induced Gerstenhaber brackets are invariants of~$W$.
+Under further assumptions on~$W$, we obtain an $H_0$-Poisson structure \cite{Cb} on the {Pontryagin} algebra of~$W$ itself.

 This work suggests a number of questions.
-Is the intersection bibracket sensitive to the smooth structure?
+So far, we do not have a general method allowing to compute the face homology, and we do not know whether the face homology carries more information than the singular homology.
+Other questions concern the intersection bibracket.
+Is it sensitive to the smooth structure of the manifold?
 Can it be generalized to PL-manifolds or to topological manifolds?
-Can it be defined in the spirit of \cite{CJ} in homotopy-theoretic terms?
-Note that the technique of face homology allows to define all the Chas--Sullivan operations \cite{CS}.
+Is it homotopy invariant and can it be defined in homotopy-theoretic terms (cf.\ \cite{CJ})?
+Note that the technique of face homology allows one to define all the Chas--Sullivan operations \cite{CS}.
 It would be useful to formally identify the resulting geometric operations with those in \cite{CJ}.
-Also, it would be interesting to relate the intersection bibracket introduced in this paper to the algebraic constructions of \cite{BCER}.
+Also, it would be interesting to provide algebraic models for the intersection bibracket.
+For instance, we do not know how our geometric constructions are related to the cobar constructions of \cite{BCER} applied to the Poincar\'e duality model of \cite{LS}, see \cite[Section 5.5]{BCER}. \\